shradhaagarwal01/Calculator/README.md

 # Simple Calculator

-Calculator is a simple calculator made with the help of HTML, CSS and JavaScript.
+This project is a simple calculator made with the help of HTML, CSS and JavaScript.
-It does basic operation
+It does basic operations like addition, subtraction, multiplication and division.

 ## Installation